Searches for continuous gravitational waves from nine young supernova remnants: Searches

 \textit{G93.3+6.9}---Also known as DA~530.
 The position and age are from \citet{Jiang2007}.
-No true (sub-arcsecond) \textit{Chandra} point source is seen, but the e-folding scale of X-ray intensity at the center of the putative pulsar wind nebula is 6'', which qualifies as a point source for the \ac{GW} search.
+No true (sub-arcsecond) \textit{Chandra} point source is seen, but since the x-ray and radio \ac{PWN} candidate is barely detected in x-rays and the \ac{SNR} overall is anomalously faint in x-rays, it is plausible that the pulsar powering the nebula is weak and remains to be detected in the brightest part of the \ac{PWN}.
+The e-folding scale of X-ray intensity at the center of the \ac{PWN} candidate is 6'', which qualifies as a point source for the \ac{GW} search.
 The distance estimate is from \citet{Foster2003}.

-\textit{G111.7\textminus2.1}---Also known as Cas~A. The point source was discovered with \textit{Chandra}'s first light \citep{Tananbaum1999}.
+\textit{G111.7--2.1}---Also known as Cas~A. The point source is the prototypical \ac{CCO} and was discovered with \textit{Chandra}'s first light \citep{Tananbaum1999}.
 The position is from that reference, the distance from \citet{Reed1995}, the age from \citet{Fesen2006}.
 In this search we used 300 years rather than 330 years as in \citet{S5CasA}, reflecting the idea of using optimistic ends of ranges given in the literature, which also corresponds to broader parameter space coverage.
+There is no evidence for a \ac{PWN}, indicating that the neutron star may be slowly spinning or (better for \ac{GW} emission) that it may have a weak surface magnetic field.

 \textit{G189.1+3.0}---Also known as IC~443.
 The position is that of the \textit{Chandra} point source found by \citet{Olbert2001}.
+It is a \ac{CCO}-like object, though not at the center of the remnant, buried in a comet-shaped x-ray, radio, and possibly $\gamma$-ray \ac{PWN}.
 This object is often studied, with a wide range of distance and age estimates in the literature.
 We used \citet{Petre1988} for an optimistic age estimate.
 We did not use the most optimistic distance quoted, but the assumed association with the I~Gem cluster from \citet{Fesen1980}.